 6 Common Window Problems You Want to Avoid

 You need your windows to perform properly.
-If they don’t, not only will your home look bad but energy efficient and safety will also be effected.
+If they don’t, not only will your home look bad but energy efficiency and safety will also be effected.
 There are a lot of window problems you should be on the look out for.

 What problems could your windows possibly have?
 It can be something small like being stuck or something devastating such as seal failure.
 Whatever is ailing your windows, you need to know the signs and how to deal with the problems.